-Paul began a slow walk toward founding 10BH when he was held back in 2nd grade due to reading delays and predictably dropped out of high school in 1999 (children behind in reading in 3rd grade have a 75% chance of dropping out of high school).
+Paul began a slow walk toward founding 10BH when he was held back in 2nd grade due to reading delays and predictably dropped out of high school in 1999.

-In 2007, Paul began a private tutoring practice, the same year he earned his BA in Economics and Minor in Business Administration from San Jose State University.
+In 2007, Paul began a private tutoring practice, the same year he earned his BA in Economics from San Jose State University.
 It was during this period of Paul’s life he conceived of an education nonprofit that could provide home tutoring to children whose parents could not afford it.
 After losing his mother to cancer in late 2008 and feeling constrained in a Master’s Program, Paul decided to take a risk.
-In 2009, he dropped out, starting collecting books in Palo Alto to donate in East Palo Alto, and began preparing 10BH’s 501(c)(3) exemption application.
+In 2009, he dropped out, starting collecting books to donate in East Palo Alto, and prepared and filed 10BH’s 501(c)(3) exemption application.
 It wouldn’t be until 2011 that Paul would become 10BH’s first part-time employee.

 Paul’s motivation to start a nonprofit in East Palo Alto stems from experience and personal vision.
-Paul had friends in East Palo Alto throughout his life and knew many of the hardships they experienced.
+Paul grew up just a couple cities away from East Palo Alto and had many friends who lived there; he knew many of the hardships they experienced.
 He also had experience working with youth in the community at the YMCA and College Track.
-Then, in 2007, Paul moved into East Palo Alto, first as an affordable place to live, then as a community to empower.
-As Paul studied the long track record of educational disparities East Palo Alto’s Ravenswood District, he became convinced that something new needed to be done.
-His mission became to raise student achievement in the district by empowering children and parents in their homes.
-Watch Paul speak to students about why early education matters.
+Then, in 2007, Paul moved into East Palo Alto.
+As Paul learned more about the educational disparities in East Palo Alto, he became convinced that something needed to be done.
+His mission became to help children succeed by empowering children and parents in their homes.
+(Watch Paul present his vision to the Women's Club of Palo Alto)

 Natalie Cabral, Program Manager

 Serge was born in Latvia and immigrated to the US in his early teens.
 He spent time growing up in some rough SF neighborhoods, but his parents were very insistent that education was a passport to a life full of options.
 If you asked his parents, Serge was destined to go to college.
-In 2007, he graduated with an accounting degree from SFSU and currently is employed as a financial analyst.
-Serge has volunteered as a board member and CFO since the nonprofit was founded.
+In 2007, he graduated with an accounting degree from SFSU and currently is employed as a senior revenue accountant.
+Serge has volunteered for 10BH as a board member and CFO since the nonprofit was founded in 2009.

 Born in the Bay Area, Jonathan grew up in East Palo Alto during some of its worst years.
 He went to grade school and high school in East Palo Alto before going to Harvard University to obtain his undergraduate degree in English.
 Since Jonathan was thirteen, he has worked in a multitude of educational settings, working with children between the ages of preschool and high school.